quixio/quix-docs/GUIDE.md

 * DevOps, never devops
 * Startup and scale-up

+## Use topic-based writing

+You can read about the Quix approach to topic-based writing in the [companion guide](./BEST-PRACTICE.md).

 ## Use International English

 The company standard is, as with most software companies, to use International English.
 This is [defined](https://www.star-ts.com/about/translation-faq/what-is-international-english) as US spelling, with Americanisms removed.